Are You Eligible for Workers' Compensation Benefits?

 1. The company for whom you work must carry Workers' Compensation insurance or be required by law to do so.

-State laws vary, and your employer may be exempt from carrying Workers' Compensation insurance depending on the number of employees, business type and type of work employees perform.
-Examples of companies that may be exempt include those that employ fewer than three people and certain charities.
+State laws vary, and an employer may be exempt from carrying Workers' Compensation depending on the number of employees, business type, and the work performed.
+Examples of possible exemptions include very small employers and certain charitable organizations.

 2. You must be a legitimate employee.